Harima Chemicals Group, Inc.

 ■CO2 Emissions Reduction (Distribution operations)

 We collaborate with logistics companies to reduce CO2 emissions in our fully outsourced distribution operations.
 We aim to increase use of rail and marine transportation, which have lower CO2 emissions compared to trucks.
-Energy consumption increased in FY2023 due to a decline in bulk shipments and reduced use of rail and marine transportation.

 Solar Power Plant at Iho Site